spike-rabbit/lint/README.md

 );
 ```

-The `@angular-eslint/builder` will also not automatically pick up the library
+The `@angular-eslint/builder` will not automatically pick up the library
 config location, manually provide it in `angular.json`:

 ```diff